The first Sardinians

 Demography

 Sardinia may be a place where people die of old age, at 83 on average, but it's also a place where few are born.
 This is the region with the lowest fertility rate in Italy, with only 1.07 children per woman.
 With 45% of single people in a very Catholic country where marriage remains the norm, repopulation of Sardinia does not seem to be on the agenda.
 The pen-nib-shaped age pyramid shows a clear population deficit between the ages of 0 and 29.
 The average age is 47, and 16.66% of the population is between 45 and 54.
 The island has a negative demographic balance, losing 10,800 inhabitants per year.
-At the last census in 2011, Sardinia had a population of 1,639,362.
+At the time of the last census in 2011, updated in 2019, Sardinia had a population of around 1,622,000.
 A quarter of the population lives in the metropolitan area of Cagliari, Sardinia's capital and largest industrial zone.
 Island-wide, population density is 68 inhabitants per km², compared with 200.27 inhabitants per km² in Italy.
-This density falls to 37 inhabitants per km² in the mountainous province of Nuoro.
+This density drops to 37 inhabitants per km² in the mountainous province of Nuoro.
 In the 1930s, the majority of the population lived between 500 and 600 meters above sea level, for historical as well as environmental reasons.
 The marshy plains were infested with malaria, and it wasn't until 1951 that the island was finally rid of this scourge.
 A few years later, Sardinia's tourism boom completed the exodus from the central regions to the coasts.
 Mining until the 1940s and then the tourism boom led to a slight migratory flow.
 Today, foreign residents account for 3.43% of the population, 5 points below the national average.
 The largest contingent comes from Romania, and only 800 French people live in Sardinia all year round.
 Immigration has little impact on Sardinian cohesion, particularly language.
 On the tourism front, however, almost 20% of foreign travelers to the island are French.

 Limba Sarda Comuna